Sheephurrdurr/AudioVisualizer/README.md

-# AudioVisualizer
+# AudioVisualizer 2.0
-**Vibe Coded with ChatGPT4 -& 5** and also
+**Built with Claude Sonnet**

-**make sure the audio files exist in the Assets/ folder or the player will silently fail**
+> Make sure audio files exist in the `Assets/` folder — the player auto-loads everything it finds there.

-**Overview**
+## Overview
-- C# WPF project that visualizes audio playback in real time.
+C# WPF application that visualizes audio playback in real-time with a neon/cyberpunk aesthetic.
-- Supports multiple visualizers (Amplitude & FFT) and lets you toggle between them dynamically.
-- Uses NAudio for audio playback and analysis, and WPF Canvas for rendering visuals.
+Uses NAudio for audio playback and FFT analysis, and WPF Canvas for rendering visuals.

-**Features**
+## Features
-- Play, Pause, Stop, Next, Previous track functionality
+- Play, Pause, Next, Previous track functionality
-- Visualize audio amplitude in real-time
-- Visualize FFT (frequency spectrum) in real-time
+- Auto-loads all `.wav` and `.mp3` files from `Assets/` folder
+- Volume control
+- **Amplitude Visualizer** — pulsing circular ring with shockwave beat detection
+- **FFT Visualizer** — frequency spectrum bars with gradient colors and peak indicators
-- Toggle between visualizer types on the fly
+- Toggle between visualizers on the fly
-- Playlist support with multiple audio files
-- Smooth bar animations and decay for better visual effect

-**How it works**
+- Neon cyberpunk UI with custom styled controls
+- Custom draggable title bar

+## How to run
-1. Open the project in Visual Studio
+1. Open project in Visual Studio

-2. Ensure audio files are in Assets/ folder
+2. Drop audio files (`.wav` / `.mp3`) into `Assets/` folder

-3. Build and run the project
+3. Build and run

-4. Use the buttons:
+4. Controls:

-  ▶ / ⏸ : Play / Pause
+   - `▶ / ⏸` — Play / Pause

-  ⏮ : Previous track

-  ⏭ : Next track
+   - `⏮ / ⏭` — Previous / Next track

-  (At the moment you have to press the Play button, followed by the Next button.
-Consequences of vibe coding)

-- Toggle Visualizer : Switch between Amplitude and FFT
+   - `Toggle View` — Switch between Amplitude and FFT visualizer
+   - Volume slider on the right side

+## Tech
+- .NET 10 / WPF
+- NAudio (playback, FFT, metering)
+- MathNet.Numerics